edden-gerber/edden-gerber.github.io/_posts/2019-11-26-shapley-part-1.md

 Applying the formula (the first term of the sum in the Shapley formula is 1/3 for {} and {A,B} and 1/6 for {A} and {B}), we get a Shapley value of **21.66%** for team member _C_.
 Team member _B_ will naturally have the same value, while repeating this procedure for _A_ will give us **46.66%**.
 A crucial characteristic of Shapley values is that players' contributions always add up to the final payoff: **21.66% + 21.66% + 46.66% = 90%**.

 ## Shapley values in machine learning
-**The relevance of this framework to machine learning is apparent if you translate _payoff_ to _prediction_ and _players_ to _features_.**.
+**The relevance of this framework to machine learning is apparent if you translate _payoff_ to _prediction_ and _players_ to _features_**.
 But computing Shapley values for model features is not entirely straightforward, because features in a model do not behave the same way as workers in a team.
 Specifically, **a predictive model cannot typically handle one of its input features being simply removed in order to test how its output changes as a result**.
 Instead, ML implementations of Shapley values and specifically the SHAP method, interpret _missing features_ as _features whos value is unknown_, and simulate this unknown state by averaging over possible values of the feature (the next post in this series proposes a different approach and compares it to the SHAP method).

+![Exponential complexity meme](../assets/images/shapley/exponential_complexity.jpg)

 **The main problem with deriving Shapley values is computational complexity** - specifically, the fact that they require 2<sup>num. features</sup> steps to compute.
 No matter how beefed-up your GPU is, exponential complexity is almost always a deal breaker (just think how many steps this is when your features are for instance 20x20 image pixels).
 In the theoretical literature, this problem is most commonly addressed by sampling methods - rather than going over all possible feature coalitions, estimate the Shapley value using a sub-sample of them (if you are interested in this see for example [Castro et al. 2009](https://www.sciencedirect.com/science/article/pii/S0305054808000804), [Castro et al. 2017](https://www.sciencedirect.com/science/article/pii/S030505481730028X) or [Benati et al. 2019](https://www.sciencedirect.com/science/article/abs/pii/S0377221719304448)).

-![Exponential complexity meme](../assets/images/shapley/exponential_complexity.jpg)

 ## Enter the SHAP python library
 The [SHAP library](https://shap.readthedocs.io) is a recent and powerful addition to the data scientist's toolkit.
 It provides three main "explainer" classes - TreeExplainer, DeepExplainer and KernelExplainer.
 The first two are specialized for computing Shapley values for tree-based models and neural networks, respectively, and implement optimizations that are based on the architecture of those models.
 The kernel explainer is a "blind" method that works with any model.
 I explain these classes below, but for a more in-depth explanation of how they  work I recommend [this text](https://christophm.github.io/interpretable-ml-book/shap.html).